stormid/storm-tech-test-dotnet/README.md

 ## 4. Add a missing test

-In the integration tests project, there is an Endpoint test for the `List` endpoint, but not for the `GetById` endpoint.
+In the integration tests project, there are Endpoint tests for the `List` and `Create` endpoints, but not for the `GetById` endpoint.

-Add a new test for the `GetById` endpoint.
+Add a new test suite for the `GetById` endpoint.
+The `List` tests will be a good reference point.

 >Possible discussion points:
 >